friederikewild/eyewellbeing.com/_pages/bookingGiftFree.md

 You have received a one-time link to book an **online session for free**!

-Please <a href="https://10to8.com/book/kulyej-free/328506">Visit Booking Form</a> and pick a suitable day and time slot
+Please <a href="https://10to8.com/book/kulyej-free/328506">Visit My Booking Form</a> and pick a day and time slot that suits your calendar best.

 ## Eye Wellbeing is like taking holidays for your eyes.